Langendreer

 In the early 20th century coal mining and steel manufacturing were the primary employers in Langendreer.

-Langendreer-Alter Bahnhof is a statistical district of the city of Bochum.
+Langendreer-Alter Bahnhof is a statistical district and monument area of the city of Bochum.
 Langendreer-Alter Bahnhof is in the east side of the city, between Bochum-Querenburg and Bochum-Werne.
+It used to be, and to some extent, still is a business district that accommodated the needs of the mines and railway, while the rest of Langendreer is more of a "village" with residential areas.

 Langendreer-Alter Bahnhof is south of the main Autobahn of the Ruhr, A 40.